ellerbrock/egghead-video-download/readme.md

 **Quick Introduction how to Download [Egghead Videos](https://egghead.io/) for Offline View.**

-Please remember that these guys make a great job and invest lots of time to provide these usefull information.
+Please remember that these guys make a great job and invest lots of time to provide these useful information.
 That said consider to support them for their great work and [Sign Up](https://egghead.io/users/sign_up) for a free account, follow them on [Twitter](https://twitter.com/eggheadio), share their content or whatever ...
 I'm traveling and the Hotel internet sucks hard, so i share this infos for others with slow and anoying internet connections.